-4.9 Experiences of 'Looked After' children and young people
+Experiences of looked after children and young people

-78% of children looked after had one placement for the year.
+Placement stability is an important determinant in current and long term health, educational and economic outcomes of children and young people who are in care (NICE guideline - NG205 October 2021).
+The percentage of children who were continually in care who remained in the same placement for the period of April 2020 to April 2021 was 78%.
 This is the same as the Wales proportion.
 Anglesey had the lowest proportion at 70% having one placement, and Conwy the highest with 81%.

-8% of children looked after in North Wales had three or more placements in the year.
+Of those children who were continually in care over the same period, 8% of those accommodated across North Wales had 2 or more changes in placement over that period.
 This is slightly higher than the Wales average at 7%.
 Anglesey had the highest at 12% and Gwynedd the lowest at 2%.